Video: Knee joint

 Moving laterally, we have the fibular collateral ligament.
 It’s sometimes also called the lateral collateral ligament, or the FCL, and you’ll notice that abbreviating is a running theme with ligaments of the knee joint.
 The fibular collateral ligament is a strong cord-like ligament stretching from the lateral epicondyle of the femur to the fibular head, and it’s separated from the joint capsule.

 Now moving on to the medial aspect of the knee joint, we find the tibial collateral ligament.
 This ligament is also known as the medial collateral ligament, or the TCL.
 Did I not tell you that we like abbreviating?
 The tibial collateral ligament is also a strong flat ligament, but weaker than its lateral counterpart and so is more prone to damage.
 It extends from the medial epicondyle of the femur to the medial condyle and the proximal medial part of the tibial surface.
 It’s actually continuous with the joint capsule, and at its midpoint, its deep fibers are firmly attached to the medial meniscus.
-The two collateral ligaments together limits excessive sideways movement at the joint.
+These deep fibres, which attach the femur and tibia to the medial meniscus, form two smaller ligaments known as the medial meniscofemoral ligament, seen here, and medial meniscotibial ligament inferior to it.
+In terms of its function, the two tibial collateral ligaments together limit excessive sideways movement at the joint.

 We’re now moving on to the posterior surface of the joint to look at the oblique popliteal ligament.
 It’s a recurrent expansion of the semimembranosus tendon.
 Recurrent means that instead of carrying down distally from the semimembranosus insertion at the posterior aspect of the medial tibial condyle, it travels superolaterally.
 It obliquely crosses the intercondylar fossa and inserts into the lateral femoral condyle.
 It blends with the central part of the posterior articular capsule and its main function is to give the capsule additional support.